bookingactivities/booking-activities/readme.txt

 * Booking actions: validate, cancel, reschedule, ★ refund...
 * ★ Your customers can **cancel** or **reschedule** their bookings and **ask a refund** by themselves

+**Notifications**

+* **Automatic emails** are sent to both administrator and customer when a booking is made, when its state changes, and when it is rescheduled
+* **Fully customize** and configure all your email notifications
+* In multilangual sites, emails are sent to your customers **in their own language**
+* *Email reminders are coming soon in a dedicated add-on!*

 **Translation ready**

 * **Multilingual support** with ★ QTranslateX (free plugin)